 The Duality is the successor of the No. 2, and it is placed higher in the ranking order than the Trinity.
-While the Trinity has what looks like Rhodium-plated solid metal spades the Duality is outfitted with WBT 0681 NextGen spades.
+While the Trinity has what looks like Rhodium-plated solid metal spades, the Duality is outfitted with WBT 0681 NextGen spades.
 These use a sandwich construction of a pure copper conductor and a metal top layer with a compliant synthetic rubber material in-between.
-This enables the spades to be fastened with evenly distributed pressure easily and prevents overtightening.
+This enables the spades to be fastened with evenly distributed pressure and prevents overtightening.

 I don’t have the No. 2 at hand for comparison but the Duality sounds richer and smoother, as well as slightly darker than the Trinity.
 It’s not just a “warmer” cable, though.
 The Duality has a wider and more enveloping soundstage and also offers further gains in fluidity, low-level resolution, and ultimate refinement.
 The difference really is not at all subtle.
-Indeed, after listening to the Duality for a while, the Trinity sounds considerably soberer, less magical, if you will.
+Indeed, after listening to the Duality for a while, the Trinity sounds considerably soberer, more matter-of-fact, and less magical, if you will.
 However, while the Duality is just as tight and articulate as the Trinity, I do find the Trinity to be a little bit more explicit in its transient behavior and therefore a little bit more energetic overall.
 This will be a bit of an opinion-divider.
 Some people may prefer the snappier delivery (I do) and others may prefer the gentler approach (some of my friends do).

-The Duality is closer to the Furutech Nanoflux’s sound in terms of smoothness, length of decays, and fullness of body than the Trinity is, but they are still easy to pick apart.
+The Duality is closer to the Furutech Nanoflux’s sound in terms of smoothness, sustain, decays, and fullness of body than the Trinity, but they are still easy to pick apart.
 The Furutech house sound is still rounder and meatier, arguably too much so, and slightly less articulate and direct than the Jorma Design.
 Another noticeable difference between the two cables concerns the soundstage depth or the amount of “throw”.
 The Furutech has a wide and relaxed, behind-the-speakers kind of delivery while both Jorma cables image in a more focused manner and more in line and in front of the speakers.

 By now, I think it will be clear how much I like these cables and it will probably not come as a surprise that I replaced my No. 3 with the Trinity as my reference loudspeaker cable.